platelk/parserflow/README.md

 Parserflow is a prototype of parser written in Dart inspire by [pyrser](http://pythonhosted.org/pyrser) and [PetitParser](https://github.com/petitparser/dart-petitparser).
 This parser aims to provide a simple tool to implement different type of parser like LL(k) or LR(k), by offering simple mechanism like hook or grammar definition.

+## Installation

+To install and run example located in example/ folder you need :

+* install dart by following the instruction [here](https://www.dartlang.org/downloads/)
+* run  `pub get` in the root directory of the project to get all the dependencies
+* Then to run a example : `pub run example/math_expr.dart`

 ## Aims

 The main objective of parserflow is to provide enough abstraction and functionality to easily implement the parser do you need.